pyfyre/pyfyre/README.md

 A fast, declarative, and incrementally adoptable Python web frontend framework for building reactive web user interfaces.
 PyFyre offers the following:
 - [x] **Pythonic code with static typing**.
 Developing with PyFyre is much easier with its type hinting and Pythonic style of coding.
 - [x] **Component-based framework**.
-Developers who have experience of using other frontend frameworks should feel quite at home when using PyFyre.
+Developers who have experience in using other frontend frameworks should feel quite at home when using PyFyre.
 - [x] **Truly reactive**.
 PyFyre's virtual DOM allows for simple and efficient state management.
 - [x] **Great user experience**.
 Navigation between pages is fast with PyFyre's single-page application design.
 - [x] **Supports CPython interoperability**.
 Developers can limitedly use existing PyPi packages on the client-side web.